Starting the Engine

 - If the engine does not start after 20 seconds, stop.
 Try again after waiting for 60 seconds.

 - Monitor the oil pressure gauge immediately after starting the engine.
-Checking the Oil Pressure
+See Checking the Oil Pressure for more information.

 - Do not place the engine under full load until it reaches operating temperature.